Jay's Journal: Plot

-Jay is confused by Pete, but eventually claims to witness Pete move a chair with "mental powers" and make a wart on his finger disappear.
-He finds himself drawn to Pete, who teaches him and some other boys about different aforementioned topics.
-He writes about liaisons between him and Pete in which they discuss auras and psychic selves.
-Eventually, Pete begins giving Jay herbs that make him have strange yet alluring dreams.
-Jay is upset when he is informed that he will soon be released from the detention center, but his perspective on his family soon improves, and he begins missing them and anticipating arriving home.
+Jay meets Pete, who introduces him to matters relating to the occult.
+Eventually, Jay claims to witness Pete move a chair with mental powers and make a wart on his finger disappear.
+He finds himself drawn to Pete, so much so that he is upset when he is informed that he will soon be released from the detention center.
+However, he realizes he misses his family and anticipates returning home.